DavorMar/rustautogui/README.md

 ```

 Below is a helper function to determine coordinates on screen, helpful when determining region or mouse move target when developing
-- Before 0.3.0 this function popped up window, now it just prints.
-This was changed to reduce dependencies.

 ```rust
 use rustautogui::print_mouse_position;
 fn main() {